 Students must be at least sixteen years old by June 1, 2020, to be eligible to attend the camp.
 There are no specific prerequisites, students will receive instruction and guidance in areas that are required to pursue the program.
 Any student who is willing to make a conscientious effort will be able to complete the course assignments successfully.
 Enrollment is limited to 40 students; preference will be given to rising seniors.
 If the enrollment limit is reached prior to the closing date for applications a waiting list will be established.

 Application Procedure & Program Cost

-The application is due by April 16.
-You will be notified no later than April 20 regarding whether or not you have been accepted to the program.
-Upon acceptance, you will be emailed a link to pay the tuition fee online.
-The total cost to each student is $600.00 and is due by April 30 (include an additional $20.00 if you plan to have a car on campus).
+The deadline for the application and payment is April 22, 2020.
+The total cost to each student is $600.00 (plus an additional $20.00 for parking if you plan to have a car on campus).
 This includes the cost of tuition, room, board, and studio fee.
-Refunds will not be made after May 10.
-You may opt to pay with a check (made payable to the School of Architecture) if desired; however, online payment is encouraged.
+Refunds will not be made after May 13, 2020.

 School of Architecture